 Four of the members are people from outside the Bank of England who have relevant knowledge or experience (we call them ‘external’ members).
 The external members work on the committee part-time so they may have other complementary commitments.

 See the current members of the committee.

 The Bank of England Act 1998 sets out the committee’s membership structure.
 It was designed to ensure the committee benefits from a wide range of skills and experience.

-The Queen appoints our Governor and three Deputy Governors on the advice of the Prime Minister and the
+HM Queen Elizabeth II appointed our Governor and three Deputy Governors on the advice of the Prime Minister and the

 Before they start their formal decision-making process, the Monetary Policy Committee (MPC) ask Bank of England staff to present them with the latest economic data and analysis.
 We call this the ‘pre-MPC meeting’.

 After that, the committee has three more meetings.
 The first meeting usually takes place on the Thursday before the public announcement.
 At this meeting, committee members look at what has happened since their previous announcement and talk about what that means for inflation and economic growth.

 The second meeting usually takes place on the following Monday.
 At this, the Governor invites each member to give their assessment of recent economic developments, and to say what monetary policy action they think the Bank of England should take.
 Usually, the Deputy Governor responsible for monetary policy speaks first and the Governor speaks last.